 Dull, Medium, Sharp, Small Grid, Medium Grid, or Large Grid.

-To delete a chop, just right-click it and press delete.
+To delete a chop, just right-click one of the yellow flag-looking things (seen below) and press delete.

 If you want to delete multiple chops, highlight the ones you want and then press Ctrl/Cmd + Shift + Delete.